+The Company's Board of Directors supports the 3rd Edition of the Corporate Governance Principles and Recommendations (ASX Recommendations) developed by the ASX Corporate Governance Council (Council).
 The Company's practices are largely consistent with the ASX Recommendations.
 The Board considers that the implementation of a small number of ASX Recommendations is not appropriate, for the reasons set out below in relation to the items concerned.
 The Board uses its best endeavours to ensure that exceptions to the ASX Recommendations do not have a negative impact on the Company and the best interests of shareholders as a whole.